Heart of New England Council: Organization

+Camps

 The council maintains three camp properties.
+Treasure Valley Scout Reservation, in Rutland, Massachusetts, which operates a weeklong Scout Resident Camp, a Cub Scout Day Camp, and a Webelos Resident Camp.
 Camp Wanocksett, in Dublin, New Hampshire, operates a summer week-long Scout and Venturing residential camp and a Webelos Resident Camp.
 Camp Split Rock, in Ashburnham, is used as a weekend retreat camp for units to rent cabins and campsites.
-Treasure Valley Scout Reservation, in Rutland, Massachusetts, which operates a weeklong Scout Resident Camp, a Cub Scout Day Camp, and a Webelos Resident Camp.

 All three camps are available to all Scouting units for year-round camping and programs.

 Treasure Valley Scout Reservation

 Treasure Valley Scout Reservation is located in Rutland, Paxton, Oakham, and Spencer, and is located in the center of the Heart of New England coverage area.
 It has over 1500 acre of protected wilderness, operating summer camp since 1926.
 The camp still operates Summer Camp programs, and weekend programs.
 Located on Browning Pond.
-Treasure Valley Scout Reservation was developed on an old farm.
+Treasure Valley Scout Reservation was developed on what was previously known as the Browning Family Farm / Homestead.